2025 Australian federal election: Voter registration

 Enrolment of eligible voters is compulsory.
 Voters must notify the AEC within 8 weeks of a change of address or after turning 18.
 The electoral rolls are closed for new enrolments or update of details about a week after the issue of writs for election.
 Enrolment is optional for 16 or 17-year-olds, but they cannot vote until they turn 18, and persons who have applied for Australian citizenship may also apply for provisional enrolment which takes effect on the granting of citizenship.

 Election date

-Constitutional and legal provisions
+Legal provisions

 The constitutional and legal provisions which impact on the choice of election dates include: